StackVista/stackstate-docs/configure/security/secrets_management.md

 Secrets are also supported in `stackstate.yaml` - agent check configuration file.
 The Agent V2 first loads the main configuration and reloads it after decrypting the secrets.
 This means that secrets cannot be used in the `secret_*` settings.

-Secrets are always strings, which means that it is not possible to set them to integer or Boolean type.
+Secrets are always strings, which means that it's not possible to set them to integer or Boolean type.

 Example: